xxicheng/content-analysis-project-Online-news-coverage-of-inequality/README.md

 Word embeddings: to describe the general world view of the online news.
 After that, I will build several dimensions and project the news onto these dimensions to see if there's any systematic difference (or similarity) in terms of the causes and solutions.

+Word Embedding: to see the closeness among the words in different time period and under different topics.
 Network analysis:  Considering news itself can be biased, I am going to use network analysis to see the differences of news topics among sources.

 # Data Source: